 Non-deductible interest expenses may be carried forward, thereby increasing the interest expenses in the following year, but are not taken into account to determine the tax EBITDA.

 The earnings stripping rules do not apply where one of the following exceptions is met:

 The exemption for non-group businesses and the escape clause do not apply to companies where the "shareholder debt financing"- test is not met.

-According to the German GAAR, the tax laws may not be circumvented by abusing the structuring possibilities offered by the law.
-An abuse is present where an inappropriate legal structure has been chosen which, compared with an appropriate structure, results in a tax benefit for the taxpayer or a third party not contemplated by the law.
+According to the German GAAR, tax laws may not be circumvented by abusing structuring options available within the bounds of the law.
+An abuse is present where an inappropriate legal structure has been chosen which, compared to an appropriate structure, results in a tax benefit for the taxpayer or a third party not contemplated by the law.
 This does not apply where the taxpayer is able to demonstrate valid non-tax reasons for the structure.

 Yes, but generally for a fee payable to the tax authorities.